discovershu/TKML-AP/README.md

 ```test
   $ CUDA_VISIBLE_DEVICES=<cuda-id> python main_attack.py --app train
   ```
   If you do not want to train the model, you can use our pretrained model in google drive with this [link](https://drive.google.com/drive/folders/1e_dxOgxSt7PjbjNFs0LmtVT0KRvhba3x?usp=sharing).

+  woSigmoid-BCE-Adam-bs64-box_-1_1 is for PASCAL VOC

+  woSigmoid-BCE-Adam-bs128-box_-1_1_COCO_fixMem is for COCO

   You just need to download our pre-train model and put it under the root of this project.
 Then you can run our proposed attacking methods and get the results.

 ### 2. Test the baseline models(inception_v3 and ResNet) and generate test sample index (ap_VOC(COCO)_list.npy)
 ```test